Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/06/firefox-spinners-and-what-they-can-tell-you.md

 As soon as the web server starts to send a response, the spinner changes into the clockwise green spinner.
 This one is telling you that the web page is on its way.

 So why is this useful?
-Well it is actually handy because you can tell the difference between a page that is taking a long time to load (but is on its way – because you have a green clockwise spinner) and a request that isn’t even getting a response from the server, because you’re stuck on a grey anti-clockwise spinner.
+Well it is actually handy because you can tell the difference between a page that is taking a long time to load (but is on its way – because you have a green clockwise spinner) and a request that isn't even getting a response from the server, because you're stuck on a grey anti-clockwise spinner.